Nam0101/deckhouse/modules/110-istio/images/common-v1x21x6/patches/README.md

 Fix use expfmt library in pilot-agent.
 This library used for format metrics.

+# 004-istio-sidecar-to-deckhouse-user.patch

+Change UID and GID in istio sidecar

 > [!WARNING]
 > **After update istio to version 1.22.X and above need delete this patch!**